Graphic Organizer Resources from TeachersFirst

 Grades3 to 7

-In the ClassroomEncourage students to work through the layers of the Great Depression and Life in the 1930s, exploring these periods of history using primary sources.
+In the ClassroomEncourage students to understand the Great Depression's impact upon everyday life in the 1930s and explore these periods of history using primary sources.
+As you discuss the book and incorporate the suggested activities, be sure to include discussions on racism's effect upon the book's characters.
 Use this curated list of primary source resources to engage students in learning about the past through comparisons to current day life.
 Use an online tool such a Creately, reviewed here, to create diagrams, mindmaps, and other visual graphic organizers to compare and contrast the different periods.
 Engage students as they explore events shared in the book through the use of bite-sized podcasts using Synth, reviewed here.
 Synth is an easy to use audio tool that encourages students to share their thoughts and learning reflections in 256 seconds or less.

 Grades3 to 7